OlivierLD/raspberry-coffee/Project.Trunk/Deviation.Tool/README.md

 What will want then becomes:
 For each point, for each `HDM`, we want the square of the difference between calculated and measured deviations to be as small as possible.

-This means that the first derivative pf the function expressing this difference tio be equal to zero.
+This means that the first derivative of the function expressing this difference to be equal to zero.

 The function to derive is: